keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The mapping for `primary-address` table is now **not nested** inside the mapping for the `contacts` table.
+The mapping for the `primary-address` table is now **not nested** inside the mapping for the `contacts` table.
 Therefore it links directly to the `users` table.
-The content is the same because the mapping still refers to the same property -- the first item of the `adddresses` property of `contacts` (`contacts.addresses.0`).
+The content is the same because the mapping still refers to the same property --- the first item of the `addresses` property of `contacts` (`contacts.addresses.0`).
 The following table is produced:

 |street|country|users_pk|